 Mr. Steve Houser

-Mr. Steve Houser is the owner and president of Arborilogical Services, Inc. As an International Society of Arboriculture (ISA) Certified Arborist, Mr. Houser has been providing care for trees for almost 40 years.
+Mr. Steve Houser is the Owner and president of Arborilogical Services, Inc. As an International Society of Arboriculture (ISA) Certified Arborist, Mr. Houser has been providing care for trees for almost 40 years.
 Additionally, he has received notable recognition for his work to increase the level of professionalism in the tree care industry.

 Two of Mr. Houser’s lifetime priorities have been education and volunteerism.
 He has excelled in both.
 He attended Mountain View College, earning an Associate in Applied Arts Degree.
-He is a licensed aviation mechanic with the Federal Aviation Administration, scoring a perfect 100% on the licensing exam.
+He is a Licensed Aviation Mechanic with the Federal Aviation Administration, scoring a perfect 100% on the licensing exam.

-Mr. Houser is a founding member of the Texas Tree Trails, a volunteer-based program to find, measure, photograph, and recognize all of the significant trees in or near the Dallas/Fort Worth area.
+Mr. Houser was one of the first arborists in Texas to be certified by the Texas Chapter of the ISA.
+He is a Founding Member of the Texas Tree Trails, a volunteer-based program to find, measure, photograph, and recognize all of the significant trees in or near the Dallas/Fort Worth area.
 The trees are showcased via “virtual tours” on the Texas Tree Trail website.
 He created the cooperative structure among the Texas Forest Service, Trinity Blacklands Urban Forestry Council, and the Texas Historic Tree Coalition which made the project possible.

-As an active member of both the Texas Master Gardeners and the Texas Master Naturalist organizations, he annually contributes hundreds of service volunteer hours to worthy community projects.
+He is a Certified Master Gardener and Certified Master Naturalist and as an active member of both the Texas Master Gardeners and the Texas Master Naturalist organizations, he annually contributes hundreds of service volunteer hours to worthy community projects.